Komodo dragon: Saliva

 Although previous studies proposed that Komodo dragon saliva contains a variety of highly septic bacteria that would help to bring down prey, research in 2013 suggested that the bacteria in the mouths of Komodo dragons are ordinary and similar to those found in other carnivores.
 Komodo dragons have good mouth hygiene.
 To quote Bryan Fry: "After they are done feeding, they will spend 10 to 15 minutes lip-licking and rubbing their head in the leaves to clean their mouth ...
 Unlike people have been led to believe, they do not have chunks of rotting flesh from their meals on their teeth, cultivating bacteria."
 They do have a slashing bite, which normally includes a dose of their neurotoxic venom and anticoagulant saliva.
-Komodo dragons do not wait for prey to die and track it at a distance, as vipers do; observations of them hunting deer, boar and in some cases buffalo reveal that they kill prey in less than half an hour.

-The observation of prey dying of sepsis would then be explained by the natural instinct of water buffalos, which are not native to the islands where the Komodo dragon lives, to run into water after escaping an attack.
+Komodo dragons do not wait for prey to die and track it at a distance, as vipers do; observations of them hunting deer, boar and in some cases buffalo reveal that they kill prey in less than half an hour during successful hunts, and usually in a matter of a few minutes, similar to large mammalian carnivores.
+The observation of prey dying of sepsis is instead likely based on misinterpretations of failed predation attempts caused by the natural instinct of water buffalo, which are not native to the islands where the Komodo dragon lives, to run into water after escaping an attack.
 The warm, faeces-filled water would then cause the infections.

 The study used samples from 16 captive dragons (10 adults and six neonates) from three US zoos.